dehora/outland/README.md

 }
 '
 ```

+Owners have permissions to edit the group, but owners are not granted access to the group's
+features by default - only services and members are allowed to access features.

 Let's add a _feature_ to the group by posting the feature JSON to the server associating it with
 the group's `key`.
 This one is a simple on/off flag: